Travelsignposts.com Writer’s Guidelines

 - Take photos of the specific places, people and scenes you describe.
 Shots of buildings and winding streets are just not that interesting .But the blue house on top of the hill where the little old man lives is what I want to see.

 - Shoot videos… but not too long.
 One minute of video is an eternity…and people get bored fast.
 Still, there’s nothing as nice as being able to show instead of tell, and while photos are better than text, video is always better than photos.

 All content must be original (that’s a no brainer) and must not have been published elsewhere on the Internet.
 As mentioned earlier, anything obviously promotional or spammy or which requires extensive editing to correct grammar and spelling errors will not be published.
 We’re also keen on sidebars: they should include names of businesses mentioned in the article along with contact information, prices, availability, and amenities.
 Please include as many relevant web sites as possible.

 The number of photos needed differs depending on the post, but we need at least one image we can use at or near the top.
 It can be your own photo or a photo that’s Creative Commons licensed – but in any case you must have the right to use it.
 Don’t forget, we’ll also need a photo of yourself to put at the end with your bio.

 Links are good, but they must be relevant.
 Affiliate links of any kind are banned.
-At the bottom of your article or guest post, within your author’s bio, you can link to your personal blog/website and Twitter/Facebook/Google+ account.
+At the bottom of your article or guest post, within your author’s bio, you can link to your personal blog/website and Twitter/Facebook account.
 Depending on the context of the post, we may or may not be able to link to your site within the post itself – and we reserve the right to remove links (especially if you’re linking to your travel business).
-If you’re a business, it’s probably best if you explore our sponsored post opportunities instead.

 We’ll promote your post on Twitter and Facebook, recognizing you as the author with links to your Twitter or Facebook account as appropriate.